 You might ask what’s the difference between Chow Mein and Lo Mein

 The main difference between chow mein and lo mein is methods used to make the stir-fry noodles.
-Both chow mein and lo mein are made from wheat-flour egg noodles.
+Chow mein and lo mein are made from wheat-flour egg noodles.
 The noodles have similar nutritional value, but whether chow mein or lo mein dish the healthiness depends on the ingredients you add to the meal.
-More authentic chow mein noodles are fried to crispness, while lo mein noodles are boiled to softness.
+Authentic chow mein noodles are fried to crispness, while lo mein noodles are boiled to softness.

 What is lo mein sauce made of?